 For parents on international flights you can take a collapsible pusher on board if it is no bigger than 100x25x23cm.
 This will, however, form part of your cabin baggage allowance.

 The comfort of your infants is important to us.
-We are happy for you to bring essential items on-board; things that you will need for the duration of each flight, like bottles, sipping cups, nappies, baby-food, milk or formula and a change of clothes, so long as they comply with current cabin baggage regulations. and weight limits.
+We are happy for you to bring essential items on-board; things that you will need for the duration of each flight, like bottles, sipping cups, nappies, baby-food, milk or formula and a change of clothes, so long as they are included in your carry on baggage allowance and comply with our regulations and weight limits.

 Liquids, Aerosols and Gels